 Taxation plays a significant role in estate planning.
 Indeed, its impact is often complex, implicating numerous variables like real estate, securities, and retirement funds.
 The attorney, conversant in tax laws and principles, advises on strategies to decrease tax liability.
 Among these strategies, he navigates the principal avenues of gift tax, estate tax, and generation-skipping transfer tax, each presenting its potential pitfalls and opportunities.

-For instance, he may suggest gifting assets during lifetime or establishing trusts, alternatives that can reduce estate tax.
+For instance, he may suggest gifting assets during a lifetime or establishing trusts, alternatives that can reduce estate tax.
 Further, he can guide in taxable vs. tax-deferred investments, elucidating the advantages of each.
 Regarding generation-skipping transfer tax, he provides counsel on leveraging exemptions or making use of the dynasty trust, diverting substantial tax expenses.

 Long-term Care Planning